Early Life and Education of Rosie O'Donnell: A Complete Timeline

 In February 2015, Rosie O'Donnell filed for divorce from Michelle Rounds after two years of marriage.

-In August 2015, Rosie O'Donnell tweeted that her 17-year-old daughter, Chelsea, went missing from their home in Nyack, New York, along with her therapy dog.
-She was found a week later in Barnegat, New Jersey.
+In August 2015, Rosie O'Donnell tweeted that her 17-year-old daughter, Chelsea, had gone missing from their home in Nyack along with her therapy dog.
+Chelsea was found a week later in Barnegat, New Jersey.

 September 15, 2017: Death of Michelle Rounds

-In September 2024, Chelsea O'Donnell was arrested in Marinette County, Wisconsin, on charges involving child neglect, domestic abuse, maintaining a drug trafficking facility, possession of methamphetamine, illegally obtaining prescriptions and drug paraphernalia, and misdemeanor possession of THC.
+In September 2024, Chelsea was arrested in Marinette County, Wisconsin on charges involving child neglect, domestic abuse, maintaining a drug trafficking facility, possession of methamphetamine, illegally obtaining prescriptions and drug paraphernalia, and misdemeanor possession of THC.

-In October 2024, Chelsea O'Donnell was arrested again, this time in Oconto County, Wisconsin, and subsequently charged with bail jumping, felony possession of methamphetamine and narcotic drugs, and misdemeanor counts involving possession of drug paraphernalia and resisting or obstructing an officer.
+In October 2024, Chelsea was arrested again, this time in Oconto County, and soon afterwards charged with bail jumping, felony possession of methamphetamine and narcotic drugs, and misdemeanor counts involving possession of drug paraphernalia and resisting or obstructing an officer.

-In November 2024, Chelsea O'Donnell was arrested for a third time in Wisconsin, in Marinette County, on two felony counts of bail jumping, two felony counts of possession of methamphetamine, and a felony count of possession of narcotic drugs.
+In November 2024, Chelsea was arrested a third time, again in Marinette County, on two felony counts of bail jumping, two felony counts of possession of methamphetamine, and a felony count of possession of narcotic drugs.

-In March 2025, Rosie O'Donnell revealed in a TikTok video that she had moved to Ireland with her child, Clay, in January of that year, citing political reasons.
+In March 2025, Rosie O'Donnell revealed that she had moved to Ireland with her child, Clay, in January, citing political concerns and personal well-being.